 53. This manner of reflection is the principle to the lucid understanding of the convincing component of wisdom.

-54. As human beings, we must strive for the betterment of the soul, in its purest and natural form.
+54. As human beings, we must strive always for the betterment of the soul, in its purest and natural form, as we apply the sophic method.

-55. The nature of the utilisation of wisdom is crucial to the paradigm of its formation.
+55. The nature of the utilisation of wisdom is critical to the paradigm of its ultimate formation, lemma, and analysis.

 56. It cannot be expounded in the thought of what knowledge represents solely, instead, in what that knowledge can be interpreted.